 4. Go Local: By purchasing ahead of time from your Farmer’s Market, you can provide fresh fruits and vegetables from farmer’s in your area.
 This helps support your community

-as well as cutting down on carbon emissions through the use of trucks required for shipping.
+as cutting down on carbon emissions through the use of trucks required for shipping.
 Besides, doesn’t fresh fruit make your taste

 buds want to dance!?

 5. Green your Clean: Don’t forget to end your day with some healthy